Avery/trovu-data-user/README.md

 # trovu-data-user

-These are my custom Trovu shortcuts for CiNii.
+These are my custom Trovu shortcuts for CiNii and other academic resources.

 Read more: https://trovu.net/docs/users/advanced/